aeu/legible-algorithms/leetcode/695.max-area-of-island/README.md

 Solution:
-I liked this problem because it allowed me to use my favourite GoF pattern, Composite, recursion, which is also cool, and a Depth First traversal.
+I liked this problem because it allowed me to use my favourite GoF pattern, Composite.
+It's also recursive, which is cool, and has a Depth First traversal.